5cript/bluez-rfcomm-example/README.md

 # bluez-rfcomm-example
-An example to register an RFCOMM server using my dbus-mock library.
+An example to register an RFCOMM server using my dbus-glue library.
 But this is useful for everyone trying to implement a bluez serial service.
 You can use the sdbus++ library, or any dbus lib.
 The code should be understandable enough for that.